-- 4. Waste management and energy conservation included in corporate induction material. - 5.
-This Plan is available on internet and intranet throughout the year. - 6.
-Connect stories are made annually to ensure awareness amongst staff.
+- Waste management and energy conservation included in corporate induction material. - This Plan is available on internet and intranet throughout the year.

-^{} Approximately 79 per cent of the department's personnel are based at 1WS.
-The pandemic, complemented with flexible working from home arrangements, has seen a reduced personnel presence in 1WS.
+^{} Flexible working from home arrangements, has seen a reduced personnel presence in 1WS and across the state.

 ^{ 1}WS has a 5 Green Star Office Design Rating (V3) and a 5 Star NABERS Energy Rating.